This programme is open to students studying at RMIT University.

 Disruptor or innovator, campaigner or catalyst, revolution or evolution.
 How will you change the world?

 We all have the capacity to make a difference, but how will you find your unique way of changing the world?
-With all the complex challenges that we face in the 21st Century, how will you discover where and how to make your mark?
-Participate: For one day, discover inspiration and debate with 1,000 peers committed to standing up as the next generation of global leaders.
-Get to grips with the real issues faced by Melbourne and the global challenges faced by leaders around the world.
+With the complex challenges we in the 21st century face crossing boundaries of geography and generation, sector and specialism, belief and backgrounds, how will you discover where and how to make your mark?
+Who do you need to be as a leader to cross these boundaries and to flex and adapt your approach when confronted with the issues that you are passionate about?

 For one day, discover inspiration and debate with 1,000 peers committed to standing up as the next generation of global leaders.
 Get to grips with the real issues faced by Melbourne and the global challenges faced by leaders around the world.